chris-henderson-alation/alation_docker/README.md

 Which begs the question - if we can replicate Docker's `.deb` and `.rpm` builds, but with their static builds instead of the dynamic ones, will that give us a single RPM/Deb to rule them all?

+Perhaps we can use the [docker-ce-packaging](https://github.com/docker/docker-ce-packaging) repo as a basis for how to package Docker.

 A smoke test consists of, essentially,

 ```bash